ivannowinoto/basic-programming/01-cpp-regular-course/README.md

 # C++ Programming Undergraduate Coursework

-This repository showcases the programming assignments from the **C++ Programming** course taken during the first year of my undergraduate studies.
+This folder showcases the programming assignments from the **C++ Programming** course taken during the first year of my undergraduate studies.
 The course focused on developing a solid foundation in software development using C++.

 Each subfolder contains the corresponding code implementations from each lecture.